San Diego: Utilities

 Water is supplied to residents by the Water Department of the City of San Diego.
-The city receives most of its water from the Metropolitan Water District of Southern California.
+The city receives most of its water from the Metropolitan Water District of Southern California, which brings water to the region from the Sacramento and San Joaquin rivers, via the state project and the Colorado River, via the Colorado Aqueduct.
+80-90% of the water supply is imported.

 Gas and electric utilities are provided by San Diego Gas & Electric, a division of Sempra Energy.
+The company provides energy service to 3.7 million people through 1.5 million electric meters and 900,000 natural gas meters in San Diego and southern Orange counties.

 Street lights

 In the mid-20th century the city had mercury vapor street lamps.
 In 1978, the city decided to replace them with more efficient sodium vapor lamps.
 This triggered an outcry from astronomers at Palomar Observatory 60 mi north of the city, concerned that the new lamps would increase light pollution and hinder astronomical observation.
 The city altered its lighting regulations to limit light pollution within 30 mi of Palomar.

 In 2011, the city announced plans to upgrade 80% of its street lighting to new energy-efficient lights that use induction technology, a modified form of fluorescent lamp producing a broader spectrum than sodium vapor lamps.
 The new system is predicted to save $2.2 million per year in energy and maintenance.
-The city stated the changes would "make our neighborhoods safer."
-They also increase light pollution.

-In 2014, San Diego announced plans to become the first U.S. city to install cyber-controlled street lighting, using an "intelligent" lighting system to control 3,000 LED street lights.
+In 2014, San Diego announced plans to become the first U.S. city to install cyber-controlled street lighting.